Malgorzata-Niemczyk/Malgorzata-Niemczyk/README.md

 ### Hi there, I'm Gosia 👋

-I'm currently learning front-end at InfoShare Academy.
+I'm currently taking the Front-end Developer Course and looking to develop my skills further in this field.

 #### Languages and Tools